lo48576/fbx-tree-view/README.md

 ### Rust version

-Latest stable compiler (currently 1.33) is supported.
+Stable compiler (1.63.0 or later) is supported.

 ### Libraries

-This software uses GTK+ 3.
+This software uses GTK+ 3.18 or later.

 ## Screenshot